thenumbernine/Tensor/README.md

 functions:
 - `elemMul(a,b), matrixCompMult(a,b), hadamard(a,b)` = per-element multiplication aka Hadamard product.
 	$$elemMul(a,b)_I := a_I \cdot b_I$$
-- `dot(a,b)` = Frobenius dot.
+- `dot(a,b), inner(a,b)` = Frobenius dot.
 Sum of all elements of a self-Hadamard-product.
 Conjugation would matter if I had any complex support, but right now I don't.
 	$$dot(a,b) := a^I \cdot b_I$$
 - `lenSq(a)` = For vectors this is the length-squared.
 It is a self-dot, for vectors this is equal to the length squared, for tensors this is the Frobenius norm (... squared?
 Math literature mixes up the definition of "norm" between the sum-of-squares and its square-root.).
 	$$lenSq(a) := |a|^2 = a^I a_I$$